timboudreau/giulius-selenium-tests/README.md

 ``MyPageModel`` which contains fields representing each of those HTML elements.

-The very nice thing about this is that we never have to write code to create any of the objects in question - the framework creates them for us and we just use them.
+The nice thing about this is that you never have to write code to create any of the objects in question - the framework creates them for you.
+So writing tests remains focused on writing code that actually tests something:

     @Test
     @Fixtures( LoginFixture.class ) // do the login steps ahead of time